 Pedraza

 Pedraza, a medieval village in Segovia, has been highlighted by National Geographic as the best place to enjoy Christmas near Madrid.
 With its cobblestone streets, stately homes and snowy landscapes, it is a good option to disconnect from the capital.
 On the other hand, its history as a wool village in the sixteenth and seventeenth centuries has left a unique architectural legacy.
-In this article we tell you more about this charming town.
+In this article we tell you more about this charming village.